Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Introduction

 \section{Introduction}

-The allure of reinforcement learning (RL) is evident in its significant successes in various complex decision-making tasks, spanning areas such as game playing \citep{mnih2013playing,silver2016mastering,silver2017mastering}, robotics \citep{silver2014deterministic,lillicrap2015continuous}, and aligning with human preferences \citep{ouyang2022training}.
-As intelligent and autonomous decision-making systems become more prevalent, the role of RL becomes increasingly central.
+Reinforcement learning (RL) has found success in complex decision-making tasks, spanning areas such as game playing \citep{mnih2013playing,silver2016mastering,silver2017mastering}, robotics \citep{silver2014deterministic,lillicrap2015continuous}, and aligning with human preferences \citep{ouyang2022training}.
 However, RL's considerable sample inefficiency, necessitating millions of training frames for convergence, remains a significant challenge.
 A notable body of work within RL has been dedicated to integrating expert demonstrations to accelerate the learning process, employing strategies like offline pretraining \citep{wagenmaker2023leveraging} and the use of combined offline-online datasets \citep{song2022hybrid,ball2023efficient}.
-While these approaches are theoretically sound and empirically validated \citep{nair2018overcoming,cabi2019scaling}, they typically presume homogeneity between the offline demonstrations and online RL tasks.
-A vital question arises regarding the effectiveness of these methods when expert demonstrations embody heterogeneous tasks, indistinguishable by the learner.
+While these approaches are theoretically sound and empirically validated \citep{nair2018overcoming,cabi2019scaling}, they typically presume homogeneity between the offline and online datasets.
+A vital question arises about the effectiveness of these methods when expert data embody heterogeneous tasks, indistinguishable by the learner.

-An important example of such heterogeneity is in situations where experts operate with additional information not available to the learner, a scenario previously explored in imitation learning with unobserved contexts~\citep{briesch_nonparametric_2010,yu2019meta,kallus_minimax-optimal_2021,bennett_off-policy_2021}.
-Existing literature either relies the availability of experts to query during training \citep{choudhury2018data,walsman2022impossibly,pmlr-v202-shenfeld23a} or focuses on the assumptions that enable imitation learning with unobserved contexts, sidestepping online reward-based interactions \citep{zhang2020causal,swamy2022sequence}.
-Recent contributions by \citet{hao2023leveraging,hao2023bridging} suggest the utilization of offline expert data for online RL, albeit without accounting for unobserved contextual variations.